TB, armed guards, lack of food at UN migrant ... | Taiwan News

 “It’s not the best possible scenario,” acknowledged Jean-Paul Cavalieri, the head of the UNHCR in Libya.

-“What we are trying to do now is to turn the loss of the GDF as a transit center into an opportunity,” Cavalieri said, but he struggled to articulate how.
-Cavalieri also said there are fears of possible abuse at the U.N. center, including of young girls.
-UN staff now spend just four hours a day in the compound, migrants and Libyan officials say.
+Cavalieri also said there are fears of possible abuse at the UN center, including of young girls.
+U.N. staff now spend just four hours a day in the compound, migrants and Libyan officials say.

 The situation has grown out of Europe’s outsourcing of migration to Libya.
 Europe has poured nearly 425 million euros into Libya since 2016 to keep migrants from reaching its shores — money that goes mostly to the U.N. and other aid agencies to improve conditions for migrants and Libyans displaced by the country’s civil war.
 The U.N. runs a vast operation within Libya, registering 40,000 refugees and asylum seekers, with about 6,000 inside the detention system and the rest ensconced in communities in Tripoli and beyond.